-All KYEEMA staff, volunteers, consultants, partners or any other representatives associated with the delivery of its work are responsible for championing a safe working environment that prioritises the safeguarding against SEAH.
+All Kyeema staff, volunteers, consultants, partners or any other representatives associated with the delivery of its work are responsible for championing a safe working environment that prioritises safeguarding against SEAH and challenges attitudes which permit or excuse a breach of the PSEAH policy.

-Adherence to this policy, the procedure and operational guidelines is mandatory for all staff and partners engaged by KYEEMA.
+Adherence to this policy, the procedure and operational guidelines is mandatory for all staff and partners engaged by Kyeema.

-The CEO, in consultation with the KYEEMA Board, is responsible for ensuring the implementation of this policy and for advising on the need to review or revise this policy as and when the need arises.
+The CEO, in consultation with the Kyeema Board, is responsible for ensuring the implementation of this policy and for advising on the need to review or revise this policy as and when the need arises.